São Paulo FC: Stadium

 Aerial view of the Morumbi Stadium.

 São Paulo's iconic 72,039 seater stadium is officially named Estádio Cícero Pompeu de Toledo (Cicero Pompeu de Toledo Stadium) and commonly known by the nickname Estádio do Morumbi (Morumbi Stadium).
-It was designed by architect Vilanova Artigas and it’s considered a monument in Brazilian modernism.
-Due to its significant cultural and architectural importance, São Paulo‘s administration chose to include the stadium in its cultural preservation list, effectively eliminating any chance of modification and modernization in the stadium.
+It was designed by architect Vilanova Artigas and it's considered a monument in Brazilian modernism.
+Due to its significant cultural and architectural importance, São Paulo's administration chose to include the stadium in its cultural preservation list, effectively eliminating any chance of modification and modernization in the stadium.

-MorumBIS has been on the list since 2018, but after the signature of a multi-million refurbishment deal with WTorre, São Paulo’s prefecture agreed to withdraw the stadium’s name for the list, paving the way for a R$800 million modernization to be complete by 2030.
+MorumBIS has been on the list since 2018, but after the signature of a multi-million refurbishment deal with WTorre, São Paulo's prefecture agreed to withdraw the stadium's name for the list, paving the way for a R$800 million modernization to be complete by 2030.

-In late 2023, Mondelez bought the Naming rights to the stadium for a record R$25 million a year, on a 5-year contract, temporarily changing the stadium’s name to "MorumBIS".
+In late 2023, Mondelez bought the Naming rights to the stadium for a record R$25 million a year, on a 5-year contract, temporarily changing the stadium's name to "MorumBIS".
 Also in 2023, Live Nation Entertainment signed a R$ 60 million 5-year deal with the club for concerts and events in the Stadium, the deal being the most expensive of its kind.

-The first game played at the stadium was on 2 October 1960, when São Paulo win 1–0 in a friendly match against Sporting Club from Portugal.
+The first game played at the stadium was on 2 October 1960, when São Paulo won 1–0 in a friendly match against Sporting Club from Portugal.
 It was inaugurated in with a maximum sitting capacity of 120,000 people, but now its maximum capacity is 72,039 seats.

 The club also owns two training grounds, one named Centro de Treinamento Frederico Antônio Germano Menzen (Frederico Antônio Germano Menzen Training Center), nicknamed Centro de Treinamento (CT) da Barra Funda (Barra Funda's Training Center), which is used mostly by the professional team.
 The other is the Centro de Formação de Atletas Presidente Laudo Natel (President Laudo Natel Athletes Formation Center), nicknamed Centro de Treinamento (CT) de Cotia (Cotia's Training Center), which is used by the youth teams.